aodw/Eclipse-GCBF/README.md

 1. This is a work-in-progress.
 I just started writing and let things evolve from there.
 I am open to suggestions for changes and add-ons to this text.
 2. I am not a native english speaker, coming up with rules that are only interpretable in one way is hard.
 Putting them down in a language that is not your own is even harder...
 3. While describing my idea I choose to use the chronological order, which might use terms that are explained later in the document.
 This makes it a bit unclear reading the document for the first time, but will help you much better when playing the game.
+4. I numbered the rules to have a easy reference to use while discussing them.

 GCDS vs GCBF vs BF-ship
 -----------------------